cookiesncream716/helloWorld2/README.md

 Creating a plugin isn't difficult.
 Here you will build a basic Hello World plugin in 5 stages, each building on the previous stage.

 ## Build Stages
-* [Stage 1](https://github.com/GeorgeEYokoyama/helloWorld2/blob/patch-1/README.md#stage-1---setup-environment-to-test-your-plugin) - Setup environment to test your plugin
+* [Stage 1](https://github.com/GeorgeEYokoyama/helloWorld2/blob/patch-1/README.md#stage-1---setup-environment-to-test-your-plugin) - Setup the environment to test your plugin
 * [Stage 2](https://github.com/GeorgeEYokoyama/helloWorld2/blob/patch-1/README.md#stage-2---display-the-text-hello-world-in-the-plugin-space) - Display the text “Hello World” in the plugin space
 * [Stage 3](https://github.com/GeorgeEYokoyama/helloWorld2/blob/patch-1/README.md#stage-3---display-hello-world-after-the-button-is-clicked) - Display “Hello World” after the button is clicked
 * [Stage 4](https://github.com/GeorgeEYokoyama/helloWorld2/blob/patch-1/README.md#stage-4---add-text-that-tells-how-many-times-the-button-has-been-clicked) - Add text that tells how many times the button has been clicked
 * [Stage 5](https://github.com/GeorgeEYokoyama/helloWorld2/blob/patch-1/README.md#stage-5---add-the-ability-to-recognize-a-change-in-the-count-from-an-external-source-and-update-the-text-appropriately) - Add the ability to recognize a change in the count from an external source

 ### Stage 1 - Setup environment to test your plugin

-First, create a project folder and create package.json inside it.
-In the terminal, go into the project folder and run the following
+1. First, create a project folder and create package.json inside it.
+The two node modules [gem.js](https://github.com/Tixit/Gem.js) and [proto](https://github.com/fresheneesz/proto) are required to build plugins for Tixit.
+In the terminal, go into the project folder and run the following:
-:

 ```
 npm install gem —save
 npm install proto —save
 ```

-Then, create an html file and open it. [gem.js](https://github.com/Tixit/Gem.js) and [proto](https://github.com/fresheneesz/proto) is required to build plugins for Tixit, and in order to run and test plugins, a script tag for the plugin tester(ExtensionTester.umd.js) is also necessary.
+2. Create an html file and open it.
+Use script tags to link to the location of the gem and proto node modules.
+Also, in order to run and test the plugin, a link to the plugin tester (ExtensionTester.umd.js) is necessary.
+The code to build the plugin will inside another set of script tags.
 Your html file should look something like this:

 	<html>
 	  <head></head>